Héctor Ramos

-Héctor Omar Ramos Lebrón (born 4 May 1990), also known as Pito Ramos or simply Pito, is a Puerto Rican footballer, who plays as a forward for Metropolitan FA and the Puerto Rico national team.
+Héctor Omar Ramos Lebrón (born 4 May 1990), also known as Pito Ramos or simply Pito, is a Puerto Rican professional footballer who plays as a forward for LPR club Metropolitan FA.

-Career
+Club career

+Puerto Rico United

+Ramos began 2011 playing for Puerto Rico United.

+Criollos de Caguas

+2011: Loan to Puerto Rico Islanders

-Ramos began 2011 playing for Puerto Rico United and joined Puerto Rico Islanders in September 2011 on loan from Criollos de Caguas.
+Ramos later joined Puerto Rico Islanders in September 2011 on loan from Criollos de Caguas.

+Puerto Rico Islanders

 He signed with Islanders for the 2012 season on 20 January 2012.

+Isidro Metapán

 On 5 July 2013, it was confirmed that Ramos would be the third foreign player for Salvadoran club, Isidro Metapán.

+Puerto Rico FC

 Ramos joined the newly formed Puerto Rico FC ahead of their Fall 2016 season.
 He scored the first goal in club history on his debut against the Indy Eleven, earning the team a draw.
 He was released at the end of the 2017 season.

+Sabah

 In 2018 and 2020 Ramos played for Malaysian team, Sabah FA.

+International career

+On 4 October 2010, in the first first round of the 2010 Caribbean Cup qualification against Saint Martin, Ramos came on as a substitute at the 83rd minute for Christopher Feigenbaum in a 2–0 win.

+Personal life

+He is the older brother of Heliot Ramos, a baseball player for the San Francisco Giants, and Henry Ramos, also a professional baseball player for the Doosan Bears of the Korean Baseball Organization.